rtircher/lein-haml-sass/README.md

 * document usage of project
 * allow minification options
 * need to do some kind of perf test
-* Allow the use of a specific haml version if specified in the project.clj config
 * add support for lein2 (test it with lein2)
 * create some kind of CI to run against different versions of lein
 * Remove all the unnecessary files from the embedded gem (maybe)